top of page

 This well established and highly regarded course is for counsellors and psychotherapists who are looking to expand their practice by incorporating supervision.
 To apply you must have at least two years' post-qualifying experience of supervised client work and 450 counselling hours.

-(Please visit our dedicated page for more information and course dates)
+(Please visit our dedicated page for more information, course dates and fee)

 Or call